astrojs/fitsjs/README.md

 fitsjs
 ======

 A JavaScript library for reading the astronomical file format – FITS.
-This library depends on [jDataView](https://github.com/vjeux/jDataView).
-Other dependencies installed by Node are for testing the library and running a local server.
+This library depends on [jDataView](https://github.com/vjeux/jDataView), and must be included by the developer.
+Other dependencies installed by Node are only for the testing environment and generating documentation.

     # Install the dependencies.
     npm install .